dbrethauer/dbrethauer.github.io/_pages/teaching.md

 title: "Teaching"
 ---

+Teaching is not only critical to passing on information and equipping the next generation with tools to succeed in the world, but it also serves to inspire curiosity and can be thought of as a more formal outreach.

-Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
+[comment]: <> (Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
 I have taught undergraduate courses on political violence and statistical methodology.
 While at UNC, I taught the graduate statistics lab for